fargusplumdoodle/dump_dir/README.md

 ## 🤝 Contributing

-Raise an issue or make a PR, I whipped this up real quick so there's probably a lot of room for improvement.
+Raise an issue or make a PR.
+Run tests with `go test ./tests/...`

 ## 📜 License